Social

 • vegetable oil

-• ½ green bell pepper - cut into bite-sized cubes
+• ½ green bell (capsicum) pepper - cut into bite-sized cubes

-• 1 red bell pepper - cut into bite-sized cubes
+• 1 red bell pepper (capsicum) - cut into bite-sized cubes

-• 1 large onion - cut into bite-sized cubes
+• 1 large brown onion - peeled and cut into bite-sized cubes

-• peeled fresh ginger - chopped finely (enough to make about 2 teaspoons)
+• fresh ginger - skin removed and chopped finely (enough to make 2 teaspoons)

 • 2 spring onions (scallions) - sliced diagonally